 Since then, the company has branched out into e-bikes, with its latest, the Turbo Vado 4.0, combining the agility and form of a regular bike with the extra power of an e-bike.

-We put the sleek-looking hybrid bike to the test and – spoiler alert – it's one of the best e-bikes you can buy in 2019.
+We put the sleek-looking hybrid bike to the test and – spoiler alert – it's one of the best electric bikes you can buy today.

 Price and availability